leucos/ansible-tuto/step-07/README.md

     - name: Rolling back - Restoring old default virtualhost
       command: a2ensite default
-      when: result|failed
+      when: result is failed

     - name: Rolling back - Removing our virtualhost
       command: a2dissite awesome-app
-      when: result|failed
+      when: result is failed

     - name: Rolling back - Ending playbook
+      fail:
-      fail: msg="Configuration file is not valid.
+        msg: "Configuration file is not valid.
 Please check that before re-running the playbook."
-      when: result|failed
+      when: result is failed

     - name: Deactivates the default virtualhost
       command: a2dissite default